-As a practicing medical toxicologist, I conclude that the delivered dose estimates generated by exposure expert Dr Reynolds represent "substantial" rather than "de minimis" exposures to PCE, TCE, and benzene when considering an outcome of bladder cancer.
+As a practicing medical toxicologist, I conclude that the delivered dose estimates generated by exposure expert Dr. Reynolds represent "substantial" rather than "de minimis" exposures to PCE, TCE, vinyl chloride, and benzene when considering an outcome of bladder cancer.
 This is evident in the quantified exposures recognized to be hazardous to human health examined above.
 Additionally, I would consider exposures of this magnitude in a differential diagnosis for a patient presenting to my practice with suspected bladder cancer.

 As noted by the EPA in banning both TCE and PCE in final rules published in December 2024 (EPA 2024), each toxin represents an "unreasonable threat to health".
 There is no safe level of exposure identified for either.
 The EPA's rationale specifically recognized TCE as a cause of kidney cancer, and TCE is presumed to act via a similar mechanism as a cause of bladder cancer.
 Compared to oral exposures, the EPA estimated that for an equivalent delivered dose of TCE, inhalational exposures were approximately twice as potent in causing kidney cancer (EPA 2011).

 The ban for PCE was justified, at least in part, by the associations between PCE exposures and cancers (including bladder cancer).
-In light of the robust evidence for TCE and PCE exposure as a cause of bladder cancer, the potency of exposure in inhalational data, and the unquantified but at minimum additive impact of combined exposure to multiple toxins by various routes, even exposure to toxins that have not been recognized to be hazardous to human health may still represent a contributory exposure for Mr. Cagiano.
-Consequently, I conclude that Mr. Cagiano experienced "substantial" exposures to TCE, PCE, vinyl chloride, and benzene at Camp Lejeune.
+In light of the robust evidence for TCE and PCE exposure as a cause of bladder cancer, the potency of exposure in inhalational data, and the unquantified but at minimum additive impact of combined exposure to multiple toxins by various routes, even a less robust exposure to toxins that may not reach a level recognized to be hazardous to human health still represents contributory exposure for Ms. Laramore.
+Consequently, I conclude that Mr. Laramore experienced "substantial" exposures to TCE, PCE, vinyl chloride, and benzene at Camp Lejeune.